suztopp/stopp-portfolio2021/README.md

 Netlify for deployment and hosting

 ### **CREDITS**

 https://unsplash.com/photos/M_5bO1WKP4o - I utilised this image for my background pic and have credited in the footer on all desktop pages.<br>
 https://icons8.com/ - I used Icons8 for my icons in the navbar, the Moon icon, Github icon, Instagram icon, and Linkedin Icon.<br>
 https://www.figma.com/ - I worked on Figma to create my wireframes.
 Ideally next time I will use a black and white wireframe site but I was happy with the high fidelity wireframes this time around.<br>
 https://www.writemaps.com/ - I used Writemaps to create my sitemap.<br>
-https://fonts.google.com/specimen/Roboto?preview.text_type=custom - I used Roboto as my font for the entire site.
+https://fonts.google.com/specimen/Roboto?preview.text_type=custom - I used Roboto as my font for the entire site. https://www.harrisonmalone.dev/2021/03/navbars - I ustilised Harrison's blog post for the hamburger menu.